 Transferable knowledge and skills The supervision is a fantastic opportunity for you to get a head start on a senior thesis, or area of interest you plan to focus on once you return to your home university.

 IMPORTANT If you are interested in doing a supervision you must complete the Supervision Proposal Form available on the online application system and upload it through the online application system.
-We are currently engaging with late applicants on a case by case basis so if you are still interested in the Supervision option please get in contact with us.
 The proposal form requires you to (1) state the working title and subject area of the project; (2) describe the project, its purpose, main ideas, questions and anticipated results; (3) outline any relevant reading or research done or classes taken; and (4) list any books or other sources which may be relevant to the topic.
 You should normally pick a supervision topic in your major area of study and something therefore you already have some background in.
 If the supervision topic falls in a newer area of interest for you however then you will need to read two or three relevant publications before filling in the proposal, so you can demonstrate a good knowledge of the subject area you would like to explore in more depth.
 Please be aware that once you start the supervision the topic will develop and you may end up working on something quite different to what you envisaged at the start, so you should be ready to be flexible and to follow the advice and guidance of your supervisor.

 You choose the supervision option when selecting your courses online.
 There is a non-refundable supplement of £800 charged for the supervision option, in addition to the tuition fee.
 Please note that once chosen and paid for the supervision option cannot be dropped.